pelayoarbues/quartz/content/notes/Training a Personal LoRA on Replicate Using FLUX.1-dev.md

 FLUX LoRAs seem to require fewer images for effective learning.
 For this project, I experimented with 25–27 images for myself and Violeta, whereas for Stable Diffusion 1.5, I used 70 and 200 images, respectively.

 When using a smaller set of images, make sure to cover a broad range of shots, angles, poses, and expressions.
 This variety is essential for the model to learn your core facial and body structure effectively.
+For further guidance on how to sample the data, check the previous post: [[Training a LoRa of your face with Stable Diffusion 1.5]].

 ### Processing Images